Climate & Global Change Postdoctoral Fellowship Selection Criteria & Program Policies

 Applicant Eligibility

-- Awardees must start their fellowship by the second Monday in December of the award year.
+• Awardees must start their fellowship by the first Monday in December of the award year.

-- Applications that are not complete will not be reviewed by the steering committee.
-For example, for an application to be complete, we must have all 4 letters, etc.
+• Applications that are not complete will not be reviewed by the steering committee, i.e. all the required documents must be present.

 Application Assessment

-- Relevance and fit within program goals and objectives - The proposal must fit within the scope of the NOAA Climate & Global Change Program and be of relevance to the NOAA mission.
+• Relevance and fit within program goals and objectives - The proposal must fit within the scope of the NOAA Climate & Global Change Program and be of relevance to the NOAA mission.
+Your Research Plan must enhance and complement NOAA’s strategic directions outlined in the NOAA Strategic Plan and other relevant strategies (e.g., NOAA Weather, Water Climate Strategy)

-- Quality of academic record and research experience (includes publications) - Positive factors are significant publications that have clearly been led by the candidate, research awards, invited presentations, and grants.
+• Quality of academic record and research experience (includes publications) - Positive factors are significant publications that have clearly been led by the candidate, research awards, invited presentations, and grants.
+Please include a list of publications.
+For all publications that are not yet published, please indicate the stage the paper is at, i.e., In Development, Submitted, Under Review, or Accepted.

 Host

-- One or two page letter of interest from host indicating areas of focus and vitae is required.
+• One or two-page letter of intent from the host indicating areas of focus and curriculum vitae are required.

-- Preference is that no more than one postdoctoral fellow is hosted within a department at the same time.
+• Preference is that no more than one postdoctoral fellow is hosted within a department at the same time.
+The following institutional departments currently host first-year C&GC Fellows and are ineligible to serve as hosts this year:

-- Host is responsible for mentoring fellow, but fellow is an independent researcher.
+• The host is responsible for mentoring the fellow, but the Fellow is an independent researcher.

-- Postdoc may go to a committee member's institution, but may not work in a committee member's group.
+• A postdoc may go to a Steering Committee Member's institution, but may not work in a Steering Committee Member's group.

-- Committee member should leave room for deliberations and vote
+• Must leave room for deliberations and voting

 The University Corporation for Atmospheric Research (UCAR) is an equal opportunity/equal access/affirmative action employer that strives to develop and maintain a diverse workforce.
 UCAR is committed to providing equal opportunity for all employees and applicants for employment and does not discriminate on the basis of race, age, creed, color, religion, national origin or ancestry, sex, gender, disability, veteran status, genetic information, sexual orientation, gender identity or expression, or pregnancy.